 While there’s still a lot about this game that’s a mystery to English speaking players, we should be happy with the fact that Famitsu magazine has given it a 39 out of 40 – an honour only given to fifteen other games ever.

-The Good: The DS engine’s looking fabulous…
+Pros: The DS engine’s looking fabulous…